mkreman/CheggBot/README.md

-This bot checks, it there a question avaiable for solving or not.
+This bot checks, it there a question available for solving or not.